avocadianmage/avocado/README.md

 # avocado

-Deployment
+Avocado is a sleekly skinned PowerShell host.

+###Installation

-Run `/source/build.ps1`.
-The executables will be added to your PATH environment variable and are available in `%APPDATA%/Avocado`.
+Execute `.\source\build.ps1`.
+The executables will be added to your PATH environment variable and are also available in `%APPDATA%\Avocado`.

-Type "shell" in command prompt or the run dialog to get started.
+Run `shell` to get started.